Loading...

 Controlling Unemployment Tax Costs

-There are many reasons employers decide to hire seasonal and part-time workers as opposed to full-time workers.
+There are many reasons employers hire seasonal and part-time workers instead of full-time workers.
 For example, hiring seasonal and part-time workers can reduce the cost of paying full-time salaries and other expenses, alleviate workforce stress by getting extra help, fill positions that don’t require a full-time worker and serve as a test to see if employers want to hire the employee full time.

-However, if employers decide to hire seasonal and part-time workers, it is critical that they examine each state unemployment compensation law and determine the eligibility requirements or any specific exclusions from benefits for these workers.
+However, if employers decide to hire seasonal and part-time workers, they must examine each state’s unemployment compensation law and determine the eligibility requirements or any specific exclusions from benefits for these workers.

 Improve your unemployment claims management with an automated solution and achieve high efficiency, cost savings, and support while navigating the complex unemployment insurance process.